Last Updated on July 21, 2021 by Dave Schoenbeck

 The Disadvantages of Discounts

 It often seems like discounts are the no-brainer way to bring in more sales or keep customers coming back.
-Actually, the opposite may be true.
+The opposite may be true.

 1. The perception of your business’s quality suffers.